hourofci/hourofci-system/README.md

 ![jupyterhub](images/jupyterhub.png)

-See more details on [Installing of the Littlest JupyterHub](https://tljh.jupyter.org/en/latest/install/jetstream.html).
+See more details on [Installing on Jetstream](https://tljh.jupyter.org/en/latest/install/jetstream.html).

 ## 3. Installing Packages for All Users